 The feet are set almost as wide as the TV itself, so it requires a large surface to put it on if you don't plan on wall-mounting it.
 They support the TV well, and there's very little wobble.

 Footprint of the 65" stand: 50.4" x 11.7"

 The top portion of the back is metal, while the bottom portion is made out of plastic.
-Although some of the inputs are bottom-facing, they're easy to access even when the TV is wall-mounted.
+Some of the inputs are bottom-facing, but they're easy to access even when the TV is wall-mounted.
 Unfortunately, there's no cable management.